bitcoinerlab/descriptors/README.md

 Before we dive in, it's worth mentioning that we have several comprehensive guides available covering different aspects of the library.
 These guides provide explanations and code examples in interactive playgrounds, allowing you to see the changes in the output as you modify the code.
 This hands-on learning experience, combined with clear explanations, helps you better understand how to use the library effectively.
 [Check out the available guides here](https://bitcoinerlab.com/guides).

 Furthermore, we've meticulously documented our API.
-For an in-depth look into Classes, functions, and types, head over [here](https://bitcoinerlab.com/modules/descriptors/api).
+For an in-depth look into Classes, functions and types, head over [here](https://bitcoinerlab.com/modules/descriptors/api).

 To use this library (and accompanying libraries), you can install them using: